Luodian/Otter/README.md

 <img src="https://i.postimg.cc/CKgQ2PP7/otter-teaser.png"  width="100%" height="100%">
 </div>

 Otter is designed to support multi-modal in-context instruction tuning based on the OpenFlamingo model, which involves conditioning the language model on the corresponding media, such as an image that corresponds to a caption or an instruction-response pair.

 We train Otter on MIMIC-IT dataset with approximately 2.8 million in-context instruction-response pairs, which are structured into a cohesive template to facilitate various tasks.
+Otter supports videos inputs (frames are arranged as original Flamingo's implementation) and multiple images inputs as in-context examples, which is **the first multi-modal instruction tuned model**.

 The following template encompasses images, user instructions, and model-generated responses, utilizing the `User` and `GPT` role labels to enable seamless user-assistant interactions.